lmullen/jsr/_source/about/policies-and-submissions.markdown

 > Author. *Full Title of the Book*.
 Place of Publishing: Publisher, Date
 > of Publication.
 Number of Pages.
 ISBN.
 Reviewed by Name of Author.

-Please list your name and affiliation at the end of the essay.
+Please list your name, current status, department, and affiliation at the end of the review; such as: Arthur Remillard is an associate professor of Religious Studies at Saint Francis University.

 Reviewers should consult the *Chicago Manual of Style* on all questions of style.
 Please supply page numbers for all quoted passages.
 Use the